achianumba/wg2uci/README.md

 # wg2uci

-wg2uci uses a [wg-quick](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8) (WireGuard) configuration file to generate a shell script that configures a WireGuard interface and its peers.
+wg2uci uses a [wg-quick](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8) (WireGuard) configuration file to generate a shell script that configures a WireGuard interface and its peers through uci.

 ## Usage